 Revenue recognition-The Company recognizes revenue for its products upon shipment or delivery to customers in accordance with the respective contractual arrangements, provided no significant obligations remain and collection is probable.
 For sales that include customer acceptance terms, revenue is recorded after customer acceptance.
 It is the Company's policy that all sales are final.
 Requests for returns are reviewed on a case-by-case basis.
 Pursuant to agreements with distributors, which provide the distributors with the rights to purchase and resell inventory, the Company receives upfront fees for ongoing support obligations during the term of the agreement.
-Such fees are amortized by the Company over the term of the contracts, which range from three to ten years.
+The Company amortizes such fees over the term of the contracts, which range from three to ten years.
 Unamortized distributor fees are included in deferred revenue in the accompanying consolidated balance sheets.